blazerer/blazerer.github.io/index.md

 <details align="justify">
  <summary>Details</summary>
  <ul>
-  <li>Development of pricing- and accounting- components for traders' and quants' requests</li>
+  <li>Development of pricing- and accounting- components for traders and quants </li>
   <li>Created trades data logger for some exchange integrations</li>
   <li>Migrated almost every microservice in company into the new proprietary configuration service</li>
   <li>Participated in regular on call shifts, conducted analysis of anomalies on demand and took part in interviews</li>